Visper22/Sleep-Disorders-Datasets/README.md

 - 197 PSG records from 2 studies: 153 20h long records from 74 subjects (SC) and 44 9h long records from 22 subjects (ST)
 - 12 bits per sample
-- All records contain EEG (from Fpz-Cz and Pz-Oz electrode locations) signals, EOG (horizontal) signals, and submental chin EMG signal.
+- All records contain EEG (from Fpz-Cz and Pz-Oz electrode locations), EOG (horizontal), EMG (and submental chin).
 - The SC records often also contain oro-nasal respiration and rectal body temperature.
 - SC frequency: EOG and EEG - 100 Hz.
 The submental-EMG, Oro-nasal airflow, rectal body temperature - 1Hz.
 - ST frequency: EOG, EMG and EEG - 100 Hz, and the event marker at 1 Hz.